another-external-contributor/test-fedbiomed/.github/issue_template.md

 Dear user, welcome to the Fed-BioMed project !

  *Please keep the `candidate` label when creating your issue: this help us to tag your issue appropriately.
-We will get back to you as soon as possible !*
+We will get back to you as soon as possible !*s